Chapter Five

 160 Official Gazette of the Control Council for Germany, No. 3, p.
 22, Military Government Gazette, Germany, British Zone of Control, No. 5, p.
 46, Journal Officiel du Commandement en Chef Français en Allemagne, No. 12 of 11 Jan.
 1946.

-There is currently uncertainty about interrogation techniques used on persons held by the United States at Guantanamo Bay, as well as about their status under the Geneva Conventions.
-Some persons released from Guantanamo have claimed physical abuse, and those claims have been denied by American authorities.
+until early 2009 there was uncertainty about interrogation techniques used on persons held by the United States at Guantanamo Bay, as well as about their status under the Geneva Conventions.
+Some persons released from Guantanamo claimed physical abuse, and those claims were denied by American authorities.
 See, Guantanamo interrogations.
 Bowden says sensory deprivation, sleep deprivation and other torture techniques are used in some instances.
+See, Washington Post list of interrogation techniques (2004).

 In May, 2004, the New Yorker Magazine revealed that American military authorities had investigated and confirmed physical, sexual and other mental abuse against prisoners held in a United States Army Military run prison.
 The outcome of that investigation is not yet determined, but the command responsibility doctrine may go to a very high level indeed.
 The New Yorker article was based on an AR 15-6 Report produced by MG Antonio M. Taguba.
 While that report identifies certain command as well as lower level misconduct, it fails to address the question of whether command directives issued by the President of the United States and its Secretary of Defense amounted to order to to engage in violations of the Third Geneva Convention, and whether that created an atmosphere which improperly encouraged the reported misconduct.
-For a discussion and analysis of those directives, and their supporting memoranda, see the Detainee Legal Status Analysis.
-Again, any potential liability is uncertain and depends on as yet unrevealed issues of fact and law.
+For a discussion and analysis of those directives, and their supporting memoranda, see the Detainee Legal Status Analysis, and an article on Abu Ghraib, Evan Wallach, The Logical Nexus Between the Decision to Deny Application of the Third Geneva Convention to the Taliban and Al Qaeda and the Mistreatment of Prisoners in Abu Ghraib, 36 Case Western Journal of International law 541 (2004) .
+President Obama announced his decision to close the prison at Guantanamo on January 20, 2009, but to date that decision has not been completely implemented.
+Again, any potential liability is uncertain and may still depend on as yet unrevealed issues of fact.

 What is certain, is that if any person is entitled to treatment as a POW under the Third Geneva Convention, such treatment would be a grave breach, and a felony under American law.
 See, 18 U.S.Code Section 2441.